Personal Website

 The most interesting of the three was a sitemap component, which is a tree structure.
 I plan to write an article outlining my approach to this element.

-This is another tree-like structure anchor positioning is perfect for.
+Below is another tree-like structure anchor positioning is perfect for.
 It was intended to be a sidebar on my articles, but for now, I have omitted it.

 The third element I built with anchor positioning was—of course—a tooltip!
 Tooltips are ubiquitous, so I won't share an image here, but it was a standard tooltip.